VMF-541: Philippines

-Upon landing at Tacloban, the squadron was assigned to the 308th Bombardment Wing and began flying the evening they arrived.
+VMF(N)-541 was the first Marine squadron to land at Tacloban.
+It was assigned to the 308th Bombardment Wing and began flying the same evening it arrived.
 VMF(N)-541 assumed facilities that had been left by the 421st Night Fighter Squadron.
 Initial tasking for the squadron did not involve maintaining a continuous overhead presence at night as had been expected.
 Instead, the squadron was asked to conduct combat patrols at dawn and dusk when leadership viewed itself as most vulnerable.
-The squadron netted its first victory in the Philippines on December 5 when Second Lieutenant Rodney Montgomery Jr. downed a Nakajima Ki-43 OSCAR.
-On the morning of December 12, three fighters from VMF(N)-541 were flying off of the west coast of Leyte when they were vectored toward a large formation of thirty-three Japanese aircraft split into five separate groups heading towards the US Fleet in Ormoc Bay.
+The squadron netted its first victory in the Philippines on 5 December when Second Lieutenant Rodney Montgomery Jr. downed a Nakajima Ki-43 OSCAR.
+On the morning of 12 December, three fighters from VMF(N)-541 were flying off of the west coast of Leyte when they were vectored toward a large formation of thirty-three Japanese aircraft split into five separate groups heading towards the US Fleet in Ormoc Bay.
 The squadron's fighters immediately engaged and were credited with downing 12 Japanese aircraft at the end of the fighting.
 This marked the largest one-day tally for the squadron during the war.

-Beginning on December 15, the squadron provided aerial protection for the US landing at Mindoro.
-Dawn/dusk patrols and providing protection to allied convoys in the area continued until January 3, 1945, when a Japanese aircraft was able to strafe the runway at Tacloban multiple times.
+Beginning on 15 December, the squadron provided aerial protection for the US landing at Mindoro.
+Dawn/dusk patrols and providing protection to allied convoys in the area continued until 3 January 1945, when a Japanese aircraft was able to strafe the runway at Tacloban multiple times.
 From that point forward, VMF(N)-541 was tasked with continuous nighttime combat air patrols.
 While in the Philippines, the squadron flew 312 sorties equaling 924 combat hours.
 It was credited with downing 20 Japanese aircraft and destroying another five more on the ground.
-VMF(N)-541 departed the Philippines headed back to Peleliu on January 11, 1945.
+VMF(N)-541 departed the Philippines headed back to Peleliu on 11 January 1945.
 For actions in support of the United States Army in the Philippines, the squadron became the only Marine Aviation unit to be awarded the United States Army's Distinguished Unit Citation.

 Remainder of the war and occupation duty

 VMF(N)-541 continued flying combat air patrols from Peleliu.
-On March 23, 1945, a six-plane detachment and maintenance personnel were sent to Falalop Airfield to assist with local air interdiction after having been trained in nighttime dive bombing.
+On 23 March 1945, a six-plane detachment and maintenance personnel were sent to Falalop Airfield to assist with local air interdiction after having been trained in nighttime dive bombing.
 The squadron was operating from both Peleliu and Falalop when the Japanese surrendered.
-The Falalop detachment returned to Peleliu on August 28 in anticipation of follow-on movement of the squadron.
+The Falalop detachment returned to Peleliu on 28 August in anticipation of follow-on movement of the squadron.
 In September 1945 the squadron departed Peleliu for China.
-AFter a two-week stint on Okinawa, the advanced flight echelon arrived at Nanyuan Airfield on October 8 with all elements of the squadron arriving by November 5.
+AFter a two-week stint on Okinawa, the advanced flight echelon arrived at Nanyuan Airfield on 8 October with all elements of the squadron arriving by 5 November.
 While in China the squadron was responsible for flying combat air patrols and reconnaissance flights.
-VMF(N)-541 returned to the United States in 1946 and was decommissioned on April 30, 1946.
+VMF(N)-541 returned to the United States in 1946 and was decommissioned on 30 April 1946.